Beginning September 2026

 A one-time $5,000 unrestricted stipend paid directly to you for participating in the fellowship program.

-An Executive Coach who will meet with you twice a month for the duration of the program (in-person or virtually).
+Meet with an Executive Coach twice per month for the duration of the program either virtually or in-person.

 Maintain your full-time employment status, including medical benefits, and continuation in the Public Service Loan Forgiveness (PSLF) program, if applicable, with your current employer while in the fellowship program.